bitrise-io/bitrise-workflow-editor/README.md

 - In the GitHub release step, remove the `files_to_upload` input, set the `$NEW_RELEASE_VERSION` everywhere to something arbitrary, same for the `body`, and **most importantly set `draft: 'yes'`**
 - In the Create Discuss topic step, **change the `DISCUSS_CHANGELOG_CATEGORY_ID` to the ID of one our discuss.bitrise.io's internal channels' ID** (you can find an ID using the Discourse API with a cURL request) so that it is only visible to us; also change the `title` and the `raw` parameter to something arbitrary.
 - After the test release process, don't forget to delete the draft release and the internal changelog topic.

-## Contribution guide

-...Process TBD...

-### Javascript

-For production code we still use ES5 standard as we do not do any transpilation during the build (only minification).
-For tests you are safe to use whatever standards jsdom executes (ES6 supported).